 Healthy African American pregnancies

-U.S. born African-Americans, who are eligible for Medical Assistance in the Twin Cities (Ramsey and Hennepin Counties excluding Edina, Bloomington and Richfield) are eligible for this initiative.
+U.S. born, African-American pregnant women who are eligible for Medical Assistance in Ramsey and Hennepin County are eligible for this initiative.

-Pregnant African American women can get help in Ramsey County by contacting the D.I.V.A.
-(Dynamic Involved Valued African American) Moms Program.
+Pregnant African-American women can get help in Ramsey County either by contacting the D.I.V.A.
+(Dynamic Involved Valued African American) Moms Program at Minnesota Community Care, or the Nubian Moms Program at Open Cities Health Center.

 Diane Banigo, CNM